 Dreams, as Dr. Gottman explains, tend to come with a narrative.
 A narrative that the dreamer is often more than happy to share if asked by a curious listener.
 Show interest and you may be rewarded with a great story and a stronger connection to the storyteller.

 From Hannukah tales to “A Christmas Carol,” the holidays are a time for storytelling.
-Across generations, characters such as Scrooge, the Grinch, Tiny Tim, and Cindy Lou Who have made an impression.
-These characters appeal to your emotions and humanity.
+Across generations, characters such as Ebenezer Scrooge have made an impression.
+They appeal to your emotions and humanity.
 However, beyond eliciting laughter or tears, these characters and their stories also try to define “right” and “wrong” according to their authors’ philosophies and cultural backgrounds.

 When you share family stories, you are often able to come to a deeper mutual understanding through emotional connection.
 You learn about the storyteller and about yourself.
 You all are tied together.